The 2019 Ideas Network 2030 Summer University

 - There is a scenario, that the future of security will be less about geopolitics and more about border control, state survival, and coping with threats of surveillance.

-- Thus, states will either choose to be proactive in engaging with the global south, or act reactively in response to the emerging problems.
+- Thus, states will either choose to be proactive in engaging with the global south, or find themselves responding to crises.
+In a multipolar world states may not have the capacity or strong global institutions to act either proactively or reactively.

 To view the outcomes from our 2018 event please click here